Back

 MDDS are designed for the passive handling of medical data—they collect, store, transfer, or display information generated by medical devices without modifying or analyzing it.
 In contrast, SaMD takes an active role in medical care, performing functions such as diagnosing, monitoring, or treating conditions.

-In short, MDDS facilitate efficient data management, serving as intermediaries between medical devices and users, while SaMD directly contributes to clinical outcomes through its processing and analytical capabilities.
+In short, MDDS facilitates efficient data management by serving as an intermediary between medical devices and users, while SaMD directly contributes to clinical outcomes through its processing and analytical capabilities.
 As a result, SaMD involves greater functional complexity and regulatory scrutiny compared to the lower-risk, utility-focused MDDS.

 Risk and Impact